 Bike commuting is a great way to keep fit year round.
-Trust me, becoming a bike commuter is one of the best things you can do.
+Trust me, becoming a bike commuter is one of the best things you can do for yourself.
 It gives you a great start to your day, and provides stress relief at the end of each day.
 The years I spent as a bike commuter were among the happiest and healthiest years of my life.
 Now that I am semi-retired, the only thing I miss about work is the bike commute!
+OK, not quite the only thing – I admit that I also miss the pay checks!

-But to succeed you have to be super organized and have a great game plan.
+The catch is that in order to succeed, you do have to be super organized.
 Unfortunately, more people fail than succeed when they try to become bike commuters.
 If that has happened to you, don’t feel bad!
 Just read our list of the top 7 biggest mistakes people make when they try to become bike commuters.
 Make sure you don’t make any of these mistakes, and you should be fine!

-Mistake #1: Failing to Plan a Safe Route for Bike Commuting
+Bike Commuting Mistake #1: Failing to Plan a Safe Route

 So, it is essential to work out a safe route before you start.
 This can take a long time, because many quiet roads and paths don’t show up on maps.
-It’s well worthwhile spending a lot of time on this.
+It’s well worth your while to spend a lot of time on this.
 Figure out the best possible route, and memorize it.
 That will make your first day of bike commuting much easier.

 Below is the route I bike commuted on for years.
 This was my most challenging bike commute.
 I planned this route for more than a week before I started doing it.
 It kept me on safer cycling routes, and off busy roads.